Victim of Financial Fraud? Call Now

 Investor Disputes

-A dispute filed on March 24, 2025, named Michael Lickiss in allegations of fraud, negligence, and breach of fiduciary duty.
-This dispute is pending.
+Another pending dispute, filed on March 24, 2025, named Michael Lickiss in allegations of fraud, negligence, and breach of fiduciary duty.

-Disputes filed on October 24, 2024, and January 6, 2025, named Michael Lickiss in allegations involving fictitious bonds.
-They seek a collective $2,867,000 in these pending disputes.
+In a pending dispute filed on October 24, 2024, an investor named Michael Lickiss in allegations involving fictitious bonds.
+They seek $2.3 million in damages.

 On December 30, 2024, an investor named Michael Lickiss in allegations of breach of contract, conversion and unjust enrichment, and violation of securities laws in connection with a promissory note.
-The client seeks $567,014 in damages.
+The client seeks $567,014.

 A dispute filed on February 5, 2024, named Michael Lickiss in allegations concerning Foundation Financial Group.
 This dispute was settled for $1.5 million.